KoenvRijswijk/Recursion/README.md

 Recursion

 Te scan program checkes if the file and/or folder
-* is already present in database?
+* Is already present in database?
-* if so, check name and update if changed (but keep ID)
+* If so, check name and update if changed (but keep ID)
-* if not, add folder/file to database and create Unique ID and save it's parent folder
+* If not, add folder/file to database and create Unique ID and save it's parent folder

 ![Scan Program](ScanProgram.JPG)